muuyo/asw-modding-book/src/modding-mesh/mesh-importing.md

 Some actions must be done in Blender **before** importing the model here:
   1. Set Unit scale to 0.01 <div align="center"><img src="images/Unit-scale.png"></div><div align="center">

-If you use Fmodel for exporting models from the game, don't forget to install the [addon](../modding-mesh\files\io_scene_ueformat.rar) for Blender for importing .ueformat files.

 ## Umodel
   1. Download .gltf [addon](../modding-mesh\files\io_scene_gltf2_ue.rar) and Abnormal addon from [here](https://github.com/bnpr/Abnormal/releases).
   2. Add the addons to Blender in Edit > Preferences > Add-ons > dropdown at the top right > Install from file
-  3. You may have to *disable the Blender gltf addon first*, then enable the Unreal-compatible one you just downloaded
+  3. You may have to *disable the Blender gltf addon first*, then enable the Unreal-compatible one you just downloaded.
   4. Import the model; <div align="center"><img src="images/Unreal-GLTF.png"></div><div align="center">
   5. Delete Icospheres, or set the Viewport Display under Armature on your armature (green skeleton in Details) to Octahedral/Stick, depending on preference.
 You can completely hide it as well. <div align="center"><img src="images/Icosphere.png"></div><div align="center">
   6. Rename Armature to "Armature"